PulseWaves/Specification/specification.rst

 Pulse Format:
   The format of the pulse records.
 In the current version this is always 0.

+Pulse Attributes:
+  A bit mask that allows specifying up to 32 additional attributes that can be defined in future versions of the specification.
+These attributes will directly follow the pulse record in the order defined by the appearance of 1 bits when reading the bitmask from lowest to highest bit.
+Currently two additional attributes are defined: a 16 bit pulse source ID (0x00000001) and a 32 bit pulse source ID (0x00000002).

 Pulse Size:
   The size, in bytes, of the pulse record.
-All pulse records within a pulse file have the same format and the same size.
-If the specified size is larger than implied by the pulse format (e.g. 50 bytes instead of 48 bytes for format 0) the remaining bytes are user-specific “extra bytes”.
+All pulse records within a pulse file have the same format, the same attributes, the same extra bytes and the same size.
+If the specified size is larger than implied by the pulse format plus attributes (e.g. 50 bytes instead of 48 bytes for format 0 without attributes) the remaining bytes are user-specific “extra bytes”.
 The meaning of such “extra bytes” can be described with an Extra Bytes VLR (see Table 12 and Table 24) to make them useful to others as well.

 Pulse Compression:
   The compression scheme used for the pulses.
 Currently there is no compression and this is always 0.

-Pulse Options:
-  Potential future options.
-Must be zero.

 Reserved:
   Must be zero.